 As part of our work in nanomechanical testing, we regularly come across great research articles.
 Members of our Nanomechanical Testing Journal Club receive brief reviews of select papers, collected below.
-Sign up to automatically receive the Journal Club via email:
+Sign up to automatically receive the monthly Journal Club via email:

 HIGHLY DUCTILE AMORPHOUS OXIDE AT ROOM TEMPERATURE AND HIGH STRAIN RATE

 Erkka J. Frankberg, Janne Kalikka, Francisco García Ferré, Lucile Joly-Pottuz, Turkka Salminen, Jouko Hintikka, Mikko Hokka, Siddardha Koneti, Thierry Douillard, Bérangère Le Saint, Patrice Kreiml, Megan J. Cordill, Thierry Epicier, Douglas Stauffer, Matteo Vanazzi, Lucian Roiban, Jaakko Akola, Fabio Di Fonzo, Erkki Levänen, Karine Masenelli-Varlot